ggogel/seafile-containerized/README.md

     Requires Docker and docker-compose to be installed.

+    For deployment on Kubernetes see [Wiki / Kubernetes](https://github.com/ggogel/seafile-containerized/wiki/Kubernetes).

+    For additional considerations when using Docker in Swarm Mode see [Wiki / Docker Swarm](https://github.com/ggogel/seafile-containerized/wiki/Docker-Swarm).

-2. ***Get the compose file***
+3. ***Get the compose file***

-    #### Docker Compose

     Use this compose file as a starting point.
     ```
     wget https://raw.githubusercontent.com/ggogel/seafile-containerized/master/compose/docker-compose.yml
     ```

-    #### Docker Swarm

-    If you run a single node swarm and don't want to run multiple replicas, you can use the same compose file.
-Otherwise refer to [Wiki / Docker Swarm](https://github.com/ggogel/seafile-containerized/wiki/Docker-Swarm).

-3. ***Set environment variables***
+4. ***Set environment variables***

     **Important:** The environment variables are only relevant for the first deployment.
-Existing configuration in the volumes is **not** overwritten.
+The existing configuration in the volumes is **not** overwritten.

-    On a first deployment you need to carefully set those values.
+    On a first deployment, you need to carefully set those values.
 Changing them later can be tricky.
-Refer to the Seafile documentation on how to change configuration values.
+Please take a look at the Seafile documentation on how to change configuration values.

     ### *seafile-server*
     The name of the mariadb service, which is automatically the docker-internal hostname.